-Wearables want to mess with our brains.
-Okay, maybe mess isn't the right word.
-There are now devices that want to tap into our brains with the promise of doing a variety of things including improve athletic performance, fight pain, calm us down and even help speed up the process of learning new skills.
+It's increasingly agreed upon that tech is changing how our brains work.
+So, why not lean into it?
+The market is getting busier with devices that want to tap into our brains with the promise of doing a variety of things including improve athletic performance, fight pain, calm us down and even help speed up the process of learning new skills.

-Many of these devices are based on neuroscience, an area of research that stretches as far back as Ancient Egypt.
+Many of these devices are based on neuroscience, an area of research with a storied history that stretches as far back as Ancient Egypt.
 Thanks to recent developments it's firmly on the wearable tech agenda with a host of innovative startups now taking full advantage.

 So what exactly is neuroscience, is it safe and who's using it?
 We try to answer all those questions and more below.